jslefche/rsquared.glmm/README.md

 ### lmerTest

-`lmerTest::lmer` extends `lme4::lmer` to allow anova calculations, but their random and mixed effects coefficients are the same.
+`lmerTest::lmer` extends `lme4::lmer`, but their random and mixed effects coefficients are the same.

 ```
 # Try with lmerTest package -- output should be the same as above